Wewoc/Garmin_Local_Archive/README.md

 > GNU General Public License v3.0 — provided as-is.

+- **Not an official Garmin product:** This tool is not affiliated with, endorsed, or supported by Garmin.
+- **Unofficial API:** Garmin Local Archive uses Garmin's unofficial API — it may change or break without notice.
+- **Not medical advice:** All health metrics, reference ranges, and dashboard data are for personal informational use only — not a substitute for medical advice.
+- **Context data:** Weather and pollen data is provided by Open-Meteo — accuracy and availability are not guaranteed.
 - **Early stage:** Core functionality is stable.
 APIs and internal structure may still change.
 - **No guaranteed support:** Development happens when time and interest allow.
 - **Use at your own risk:** I am not responsible for data loss or Garmin account issues.